DALL-M: Context-Aware Clinical Data Augmentation with LLMs: Discussion

-\textbf{(5) Ablation studies confirm - Augmented Clinical Knowledge is vital:} The ablation study indicates that integrating augmented clinical knowledge into the feature generation process yields benefits.
+\textbf{(5) Ablation studies confirm - Augmented Clinical Knowledge is vital:} The ablation study further confirms that DALL-M’s effectiveness is a result of its structured augmentation pipeline rather than reliance on expert-crafted prompts.
+While expert input refines the prompting process, its role is to enhance retrieval efficiency rather than inject external knowledge.
+The system's ability to generate high-quality synthetic values and new features primarily derives from its retrieval-augmented framework, which anchors responses in trusted medical sources.
+This ensures that clinical consistency is achieved by design, independent of manual adjustments to prompts.
 As shown in Table~\ref{tab:chexpert-perf}, the absence of augmented clinical knowledge results in a notable performance decline across all models.
 This underscores the role of augmented clinical knowledge in enhancing the ability of LLMs to produce reliable and precise synthetic values.
-Nevertheless, our approach requires ethical scrutiny for future iterations, to ensure accuracy, transparency, and mitigate biases \cite{Peng23,Thirunavukarasu23,Moreira2022fusion}.
+Nevertheless, our approach requires ethical scrutiny for future iterations, to ensure accuracy, transparency, and mitigate biases \citep{Peng23,Thirunavukarasu23,Moreira2022fusion}.\\